 - 1/4 cup calcium-fortified orange juice

-- 6 oz. nonfat plain yogurt*
+- 6 oz. non-dairy plain Greek yogurt*

 - 1 medium organic apple, chopped with the skin – I particularly like using the sweeter “Honey Crisp” apples in this recipe.
 (Antioxidants called flavonoids may help benefit heart and cell health and the soluble fiber may reduce risk for heart disease and certain cancers.)

 Vitamin C helps absorb the iron in the spinach.
-Also, a great source of vitamin A, an essential nutrient for healthy eyes and youthful skin.)
+Peaches are also a great source of vitamin A — an essential nutrient for healthy eyes and youthful skin.

-Flaxseed has been shown to have antioxidant and anti-inflammatory properties.)
+Flaxseed has been shown to have antioxidant and anti-inflammatory properties.

-Spinach is a good source of Vitamin A, vitamin K and folate which help bone, cell and vision health.
-It’s also high in non-heme iron which is good for muscle oxygenation.)
+Spinach is a good source of Vitamin A, vitamin K, and folate, which support bone, cell, and vision health.
+Spinach is also high in non-heme** iron, which is good for muscle oxygenation.